-Read more to find out how to identify differentiators and use them with the right prospect at the right time.
+Here are three ideas about identifying differentiators and using them with the right prospect at the right time.

 1. Know Your Competitors

 It’s critical to know your competitors just as well as you know your own company.
-If you talk to prospects about the differences between you and “them” and get it wrong, it severely undermines your credibility.
+Talking to prospects about the differences between you and “them” and getting it wrong severely undermines your credibility.
 It’s important to remember that prospects will fact-check each differentiator you present.
 They will ask the next company rep they talk to, “Do you do that?”

 For example, during the evaluation for my new furnace, each of the 3 companies we talked to said they had a 100% satisfaction guarantee.
 One of the reps presented this as a differentiator, saying he didn’t think any other company offered a guarantee like that.
 But I found out that they all offered one.